Proven-Paradox/shaper-system/Handbook.md

 Damage: x1 (Physical)
 Effect: If this Attack scores a [Solid Hit](#solid-hit) and the target is not otherwise restrained, you move them one Zone.
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 HP to increase its damage multiplier by 1.
 When used this way, this Ability counts as a Tier 2 Ability.
-Description: A strike so powerful that it sends opponents sprawling backward.
-This could be a body slam, a shield bash, beating them backwards with wind from your wings, and similar attacks.
+Description: A strike so powerful that it propels opponents in a direction you choose.
+This could be a body slam, a shield bash, beating your target with wind from your wings, and similar attacks.

 #### Brace
 Auxiliary